YixinZhang92/Magnetic_Gravity_Data_Process/Combined_Packages_YuGeng/redist_cen_maggrav_yugeng/README.md

 3) Locations of the cross-section planes are determined automatically according to your input data
    - No adjustment is needed for a different study region
-4) compute directional derivative towards arbitrary azimuth and create a 0~359 deg animation
+4) Compute directional derivative towards arbitrary azimuth and create a 0~359 deg animation
-5) compute the maximum magnitude of first derivative towards each direction and plot it as a function of azimuth
+5) Compute the maximum magnitude of first derivative towards each direction and plot it as a function of azimuth

 All tests passed on OS X 10.6.8 and 10.9.5 with GMT 4 installed.